-Annealing marking means an oxidation procedure of pertaining heat to the surface of material but without applying a high percentage of aggression.
+Annealing marking means an oxidation procedure of pertaining heat to the surface of the material but without applying a high percentage of aggression.
 This type of laser marking normally results in a permanent black mark with a smooth finish, but it is actually established on the temperature at the surface area of the mark.
-Colours can also differ between the shades of red, green and yellow.
+Colors can also differ between the shades of red, green, and yellow.

 The annealing marking process is generally slower in nature because the annealing totally depends on heat to bring up carbon from the metal to the surface region and create the markings.
 After the metal is warmed up, you should allow it to cool down a bit.

 Some of the common metals that are utilized during the procedure of laser annealing are iron, steel, titanium, and stainless steel.

 Carbon migration is a type of laser marking in which a metal alloy or a metal is heated so that the metal gets a chance to chemically bond with its carbon molecules.
 This special bonding gives rise to the carbon properties on the surface of your substance.
 When this happens, it results in a dark laser marking that can even be black in color.

 This type of laser marking is a really quicker procedure when compared to annealing laser marking because it delivers a high amount of heat to a really minor area within an additional quick time span.